guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 6) Repeat until the small model's test accuracy saturates.

-Unlike Section 2.3, the supervision for prompt revision is the small model's test errors, not the LLM's.
+Unlike Section 2.3, whose loop updates only the prompt from LLM test errors, the loop here is driven by the small model's test errors and re-labels the whole training set at each iteration.
 Unlike Algorithm 1, each iteration re-labels the whole training set rather than only a noisy subset.

 ### 3. Experimental Results